simbaproduz/smb_spooner/README.md

 I am a worldbuilding and runtime tooling enthusiast with a creative, methodical workflow. `smb_spooner` comes from that perspective: a Spooner fork shaped to fit my own needs for scene composition, operational predictability, and fast iteration.

-This resource builds on [kibook/spooner](https://github.com/kibook/spooner) and evolves that base with performance patches, local persistence, personal menus, and SMB-focused worldbuilding flow.
+This resource builds on [kibook/spooner](https://github.com/kibook/spooner) and evolves that base with performance patches, local persistence, personal menus.

 ## Fork Lineage and Credits